 It will come as no surprise that some programs depend on the DLL, and they will throw an error if they detect there’s any problem with it.
 These are a few ways you can fix it.

-How to fix the ‘MSVCR71.dll is missing’ error on PC
+How can I fix the MSVCR71.dll is missing error on PC?

-Fix by downloading VC++ Redistributable Package
+1. Fix by downloading VC++ Redistributable Package

 MSVCR71.dll’s description says it is a Microsoft C Runtime Library.
 It means that it is a low-level set of instructions that other programs depend on to work.

 Many sources have claimed that this error has disappeared after installing the Microsoft Visual C++ 2010 Redistributable Package (x86).

-Fix ‘MSVCR71.dll is missing’ by using SFC
+2. Fix MSVCR71.dll is missing by using SFC

 System File Checker (SFC) is a built-in Windows tool that checks system files for corruption and fixes them.
 Of course, system files also include missing DLLs.
-Follow these steps to use the SFC:

 - Run the Command Prompt (CMD) with administrator privileges by typing CMD in Start, right-clicking on the CMD icon, and clicking on Run as administrator.

-- After that, run this command, “DISM.exe /Online /Cleanup-image /Restorehealth” if you are running Windows 8 or Windows 10.
+- After that, run this command, DISM.exe /Online /Cleanup-image /Restorehealth if you are running Windows 8 or Windows 10.

-- Finally, run, “sfc /scannow” and wait until the scan reaches 100%.
+- Finally, run, sfc /scannow and wait until the scan reaches 100%.

 That’s it.
-After the scan is finished, if you receive, “Windows Resource Protection did not find any integrity violations”, it means that the scan didn’t find any errors with your files.
+After the scan is finished, if you receive, Windows Resource Protection did not find any integrity violations, it means that the scan didn’t find any errors with your files.

-Details are included in the CBS.Log %WinDir%LogsCBSCBS.log”, it means that the SFC fixed any errors it found, and you should check if your problem is fixed.
+Details are included in the CBS.Log %WinDir%LogsCBSCBS.log, it means that the SFC fixed any errors it found, and you should check if your problem is fixed.

-Fix the error by replacing the DLL file
+3. Fix the error by replacing the DLL file

 This means you can simply fix the MSVCR71.dll is missing error by downloading it from the internet and putting it in its rightful place.

 - Wait until the download is finished, then go into the download folder and copy the DLL file.

-- If you have a 32-bit Windows, go to the Folder, “C:WindowsSystem32”.
-For computers with a 64-bit Windows, you must go to, “C:WindowsSysWOW64”.
+- If you have a 32-bit Windows, go to the Folder, C:WindowsSystem32.
+For computers with a 64-bit Windows, you must go to, C:WindowsSysWOW64.
 Paste the DLL there, but if the DLL exists, then don’t replace it.
 It means that your Windows already contains it, but it was deregistered for some reason.

-- Register or Reregister the DLL you copied so that Windows becomes aware that it exists by opening the CMD in elevated mode (with administrator privileges) and running the command, “regsvr32 msvcr71.dl”.
+- Register or Reregister the DLL you copied so that Windows becomes aware that it exists by opening the CMD in elevated mode (with administrator privileges) and running the command, regsvr32 msvcr71.dl.

 That’s all.
 You should restart your computer just to make sure the registration is complete and try again with the program that was raising the error.

 In this article, we looked at how you can fix that by either downloading a package that contains the DLL, using SFC to repair corrupted files on your computer, getting it from an unofficial website.

 We hope that one of these solutions fixed the error.
 If not, tell us more about your experience in the comments section below.
 Let us know if you’ve found another way around it.

-- How to fix DirectX Errors on Windows 10
+- How to fix MSVCR71.dll is missing?